Early Life and Education of Michael J. Fox: A Complete Timeline

 In 2020, Michael J. Fox endorsed Pete Buttigieg prior to the United States presidential election.

-In 2020, Michael J. Fox released his fourth book, "No Time Like the Future: An Optimist Considers Mortality".
+In 2020, Michael J. Fox retired from acting due to unreliable speech.
+Also in 2020, his memoir, "No Time Like the Future: An Optimist Considers Mortality", was released, where he discussed his memory loss and decision to retire.

 Autographed Michael J Fox No Time Like the Future: An Optimist Considers Mortality Book